 The Beacon Room – 23 West Road, Orleans M

 This is one of our lunchtime favorites, and we have been to The Beacon Room several times.
-If you get there a little late for lunch the beacon-header1bar might be open, and there are only a few seats at it.
+If you get there a little late for lunch the bar might be open, and there are only a few seats at it.
 This is our preferred spot, however the entire front room provides a great, cozy setting.
 We sat at the bar, ordered a gin and tonic as well as a glass of prosecco, and settled in.
 Lunch was a curry chicken wrap for Cheri and the classic, Cape Cod fish and chips for me.
 As with every trip we’ve made here, the food was very well done.
 The fish was light and flaky, with a thin batter.
 It was also perfectly cooked, not overdone at all.
 Cheri thought her sandwich was delicious, very flavorful and tangy.
 I agreed after trying a bite.
 This is a small, local restaurant in the mid-Cape worth stopping at.
 We do recommend The Beacon Room.

 The Tavern at The Dan’l Webster Inn – 149 Main Street, Sandwich MA